jashley/project/README.md

 Example programs are provided in sample1.sh (creates a^~b^~c) and uselessMachine.sh (a^~a :}).

-To run this yourself, you must first install pymclevel using these two commands in the terminal pip install -U numpy PyYaml Cython pip install git+https://github.com/jashley/pymclevel The first command installs required libraries.
+To run this yourself, you must first install pymclevel using these two commands in the terminal:

+  pip install -U numpy PyYaml Cython

+  pip install git+https://github.com/jashley/pymclevel

+The first command installs required libraries.
 The second installs the minecraft-python interface.
 My fork of the code fixes an issue with the .yaml files.